 They bring to life one of the Sector Deal 2 commitments contributing to the Government’s Life Sciences Industrial Strategy which sets out a series of measures to strengthen the UK’s clinical research environment and improve the UK’s competitiveness in the global market.
-It also seeks to ensure that the UK remains at the forefront of medical science and the development of innovative new treatments.

 The five new National Patient Recruitment Centres will be based within the following NHS trusts:

 On this page you will find further information and a number of resources describing how the National Patient Recruitment Centres will achieve these aims including an introductory video, webinar recording and an eBrochure.
 A plain text version of the eBrochure is also available.

 You can also access resources from the official launch of the National Patient Recruitment Centres, which took place in November 2020:

 An innovative and unique franchise-like operating model has been purpose-designed for the NPRCs to improve the speed and consistency with which commercial research is delivered.
 This approach is facilitated by our remarkable team ethos which enables all five centres to work in a harmonised manner to deliver the following benefits:

 Find out more about our new, standardised, national approach to costing and contracting for commercial contract research.

 The NPRCs were selected through an open national competition which required them to evidence a proven track record of delivering late-phase commercial research to time and target at scale.
 Each centre is receiving £1,309,280 of pump-priming funding over three years to support the planning, set-up and delivery of more late-phase commercial research.
 This means you can expect:

 We provide a range of opportunities for life sciences companies to access a broad cross section of the UK patient population.